zephyrproject-rtos/zephyr/doc/contribute/contribute_non-apache.rst

    :file:`doc/contributing/code_component_README` (and included
    `below`_ for reference)

 #.
-The Zephyr Techincal Steering Committee (TSC) will evaluate the code
+The Zephyr Technical Steering Committee (TSC) will evaluate the code
    component README as part of the PR commit and vote on accepting it using the GitHub PR review tools.